 People want to know where the Hobbit Houses came from.
 We bought them from Melissa and Rocy who live in Maine.
-They came down to Hawk Hollow over spring break and built them.
+They came down to Hawk Hollow and built them.
 Here is some information from their website:

 “We are a family owned business operating in rural Maine with the dream of bringing our unique Hobbit Houses and high quality craftsmanship to homes everywhere.
 We’d love the opportunity to discuss your options with you so we can help you order your Hobbit Hole that will best suit you.”